ruphan/ruphan.github.io/about.md

 * Simulated various impedance control strategies on a 5-bar manipulator.

 #### [Head of Spider-Tronix, Research and development club of NITT, 2019](https://spider.nitt.edu/){:target="blank"}
-* Led a team of 41 self-motivated undergraduate students.
+* Led a team of 41 self-motivated Undergraduate students.
 * Worked on various research projects in the field of Robotics and Deep learning.